MarsUniversity/learn_python/readme.md

 # Learn Python

-I wrote this for my highschool kids who like to play games.

 ## Schedule

 Following the Automate The Boring Stuff with Python book and the companion videos, here is the schedule: